15 Epic Gap Year Destinations for 2023

 Popular gap year ideas for Peru include teaching English, teaching sports to kids, cooking, rescuing animals, and working at an eco-lodge.

 #13 – Argentina

-Home to renowned attractions such as Iguazu Falls, Perito Moreno Glacier, colorful Buenos Aires, and the world’s southernmost city of Ushuaia, Argentina is firmly planted on the gap year trail, with a ton of opportunities available.
+Home to renowned attractions such as Iguazu Falls, Perito Moreno Glacier, the famous attractions in Buenos Aires, and the world’s southernmost city of Ushuaia, Argentina is firmly planted on the gap year trail, with a ton of opportunities available.

-If you’re looking to stay a while in Argentina, then consider the cities of Cordoba, Buenos Aires, or Salta.
+If you’re looking to stay a while in Argentina, then consider the cities of Cordoba, Salta, or Buenos Aires (see Nate’s guide to where to stay in Buenos Aires for tips).
 They are fun cities that have great wifi standards and are relatively affordable for Argentina.